Should I Close My Old Credit Card?

 While you technically can close out a card with a balance, you’d still be responsible for paying off that debt with interest.
-By paying off a card before closing it, you’re tying up any loose ends and can more easily end your relationship with the issuer.
+Pay off credit card debt before closing your card to tie up any loose ends and more easily end your relationship with the issuer.

 2. Cash out your rewards

 One of the major advantages of using a credit card is the rewards, either in the form of cash back or discounts on other purchases.
 Once you close a card, you won’t be able to use those rewards, so take advantage of them while you still can.